flex-development/dbktv/CONTRIBUTING.md

 The design spec can be found [here][9].
 When ready, make your changes under the `src` directory.

-1. Run `npm run dev-hosting` to launch the DBKTV frontend in a `development` Node environment.
+1. Run `npm run dev-components` to launch the DBKTV frontend in a `development` Node environment.
 This command will compile both your JSX and Sass files, as watch your files for changes you develop.
 2. If successful, you'll see something similar to the following in your terminal: